nicenzhou/edge-gwas/docs/api_reference.rst

 cross_validated_edge_analysis()
 """"""""""""""""""""""""""""""""

-Perform k-fold cross-validation for EDGE analysis.
+**NEW in v0.1.1** - Perform k-fold cross-validation for EDGE analysis.

 .. code-block:: python